d2macster/Udacity/Self-Driving-Car/P3-BehaviorCloning-master/writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup.md summarizing the results
+* track1.mp4 and track2.mp4 - recordings of autonomous car driving on both tracks

 ####2.
 Submssion includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing